Does a degree seem a long way off?

 If you have applied for or been admitted to an OL Science program, you may be eligible for credit based on an assessment of your prior learning.
 PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.

-We're with you at every step.
-Call or email Student Services if you have any questions about OL Science programs and courses or any of the services available to you as an online student.
+We're with you at every step of your educational journey.
+Feel free to contact Student Services if you have any questions about OL Science programs and courses or any of the services available to you as an online student.